-If you have a problem with your gas hot water heater or would like a new one installed Mr Emergency Plumbing is the right company for the job.
-We can have a fully qualified plumber/gas-fitter to your door within the hour*, if required, 24 hours a day – every day of the year, including all public holidays and we are the experts in all types of water heaters.
+If you have a problem with your gas hot water heater or would like a new one installed, call Mr Emergency Plumbing.
+We can have a fully qualified plumber/gas-fitter to your door within the hour*.
+Our plumbers are available 24 hours a day – every day of the year, including public holidays.
+We are always around in case you have an emergency.

 - Natural Gas